|Coordinates:||14.9165 N 23.6053 E|

 |Branch of Christianity:||Catholic|

-The oldest colonial church in the world is Nossa Senhora do Rosário church in Cidade Velha, Cape Verde.
+The oldest colonial church in the world is Nossa Senhora do Rosário church in Cidade Velha, Cabo Verde.

 This austere, simple building marks the beginnings of the dominance of Western civilization in the late 15th century.